 Sosuke was not a naughty boy, he loved his Mother and Father very much and he did not want to leave them alone and make them worry.
 “I will only be gone a little while.”
 He told himself.
 “I will be back before they have time to be sad.”

 So one night when the moon was very small and the stars were very bright, he filled a sack full of bread, tied a rope to his favorite milk goat, and began walking north toward the guardian star who stood still in the sky all night long.
-He walked and walked until the sun came up, sure that he would see a great SOMETHING in the morning light, but again saw only the sea of grass going on and on.
+He walked and walked until the sun came up, sure that he would see SOMETHING in the morning light, but again saw only the sea of grass going on and on.
 He ate some bread, drank some milk, and curled up with his nanny goat to sleep the day away, waiting for darkness and the stars to guide him.

 Night after night went on like this, until he ran out of bread and stopped counting the sunrises.
 Every morning he would strain his eyes to the far horizon but never saw anything at all, and he began to be scared.
 Just when he had given up hope and was ready to turn back, a morning came when something appeared in the distance.
-It was only a black smear but it was exactly what he wanted to see.
+It was only a black smear but it was exactly what he needed to see.
 Soon he would find the end of the world and see for himself the great Nothing.

 He walked all that night and when the sun came up again he seemed no closer to the black spot, but he did not worry.
-Weeks went by and slowly the horizon drew nearer and nearer as his feet took him and his goat closer and closer to the great mystery.
+Weeks went by and slowly the horizon drew nearer and nearer as his feet took him and his goat closer and closer to the mystery.
 Finally a morning arrived when the whole sky was filled with the great bulk of this thing and he stopped traveling by the stars and instead walked in the daylight toward his goal.
 It was then, in the bright glare of the sun that he saw the shape before him.
 It was not a great black wall as he had imagined it to be, but a big piece of stone shaped like the triangle houses his tribe made at night.
 So big was it that it’s top was lost in the clouds, and plants grew on it higher than the tallest person.
 “This house is so BIG,” He said to himself “God must live here, and surely he will know how to find the end of the world.”
-So he walked right up to the big stone house and knocked politely.
+So he walked right up to the big stone house and knocked very politely.

 1 2 3 times he knocked, but there was no answer